Theo & Kee

 - Action Survivor: He's had no combat experience, and his only real credentials are that he was a protester with Julian.
-Still, he manages to make it due to determination and guile.
+Still, he manages to make it through an active warzone and the Fishes trying to kill him at every turn through pure determination and guile.

 - Functional Alcoholic: His mild alcoholism doesn't really impede him in any way.
 He drinks to dull his pain, not to get drunk.